Russia pounds major Ukrainian city after expanding war aims

-KHARKIV, Ukraine (AP) — Russian shelling pounded a densely populated area in Ukraine's second-largest city Thursday, killing at least two people and injuring at least 21 with a barrage that struck a mosque, a medical facility and a shopping area, according to officials and witnesses at the scene.
+KHARKIV, Ukraine (AP) — Russian shelling pounded a densely populated area in Ukraine's second-largest city Thursday, killing at least three people and injuring at least 23 others with a barrage that struck a mosque, a medical facility and a shopping area, according to officials and witnesses.

-Police in the northeast city of Kharkiv said cluster bombs hit Barabashovo Market. a public bazaar where Associated Press journalists saw a woman crying over her dead husband’s body.
+Police in the northeast city of Kharkiv said cluster bombs hit Barabashovo Market, where Associated Press journalists saw a woman crying over her dead husband’s body.
 Local officials said the shelling also struck a bus stop, a gym and a residential building.

-The bombardment came after Russia on Wednesday reiterated its plans to seize territories beyond eastern Ukraine, where the Russian military has spent months trying to conquer Ukraine's Donbas region, which is south of Kharkiv.
-Ukrainian officials recently aired their plans to try to recapture Russian-occupied areas near the country's southern Black Sea coast.
+The bombardment came after Russia reiterated its plans to seize territories beyond eastern Ukraine, where the Russian military has spent months trying to conquer Ukraine's Donbas region, which is south of Kharkiv.
+The Russian declaration Wednesday came after Ukrainian officials aired plans to try to recapture Russian-occupied areas near the country's southern Black Sea coast.

 Kharkiv Mayor Ihor Terekhov said the attacks early Thursday targeted one of the most crowded areas of the city, which had a prewar population of about 1.4 million.

+Nearby, a man hugged his small daughter as he and other visitors stood in shock.
+Emergency teams treated at least two of the wounded in nearby ambulances.

+“People started working little by little, they came out to sell things, and residents came here to buy things,” said Volodymyr Tymoshko, head of the National Police in the Kharkiv region.
+“And exactly this place was hit by “Uragan” rockets with cluster bombs to maximize the damage to people.”

-The police claim that cluster bombs hit Barabashovo Market could not be independently confirmed.
-The AP journalists at the scene shortly after the attack reported seeing burned-out cards and a bus pierced by shrapnel.
+The cluster bombs claim could not be independently confirmed.
+AP journalists quickly at the scene saw burned-out cars and a bus pierced by shrapnel.

-Elsewhere, Russian forces shelled the southern city of Mykolaiv overnight as well as the eastern cities of Kramatorsk and Kostiantynivka, where two schools were destroyed after a civilian was killed Wednesday, Ukrainian officials said.
+Elsewhere, Russian forces shelled the southern city of Mykolaiv overnight as well as the eastern cities of Kramatorsk and Kostiantynivka, where two schools were destroyed, Ukrainian officials said.

-As of 8 a.m.
-Thursday, Russian shelling of cities across Ukraine killed at least five people and wounded at least 17 more in 24 hours, Ukraine’s presidential office reported.
+As of Thursday morning, Russian shelling across Ukraine killed at least five people and wounded at least 17 more in 24 hours, Ukraine’s presidential office reported.

-When it invaded Ukraine on Feb.
-24, Russia quickly seized territory but withdrew from the capital region and north after about six weeks to concentrate on seizing Donetsk and Luhansk, which pro-Moscow separatists have partly controlled since 2014.

-Foreign Minister Sergey Lavrov told state-controlled RT television and the RIA Novosti news agency in an interview published Wednesday that Russia plans to retain control over more territory, including the Kherson and Zaporizhzhia regions in the south.
+Foreign Minister Sergey Lavrov told state-controlled RT television and the RIA Novosti news agency Wednesday that Russia plans to retain control over more territory, including the Kherson and Zaporizhzhia regions in southern Ukraine.

 With Western countries providing Ukraine with longer-range weapons, Lavrov said Russia’s “geographical tasks will be pushed even further from the current line because we cannot allow the part of Ukraine under control of (Ukrainian President Volodymyr) Zelenskyy or whoever comes to succeed him, to have weapons that will pose a direct threat to our territory and the territories of those republics that have declared their independence.”

-The think tank's latest analysis t also noted that “Russian troops are now struggling to move across relatively sparsely-settled and open terrain.
-They will encounter terrain much more conducive to the Ukrainian defenders,” the Institute’s most recent analysis said.

-The General Staff of Ukraine's military reported Thursday that Russian forces attempted to storm the Vuhlehirska power station in the Donetsk region, but “Ukrainian defenders made the enemy resort to fleeing.”
-Ukraine forces also on Wednesday struck a key bridge on the Dnieper River for the second time in as many days, apparently trying to loosen Russia’s grip on the southern Kherson region.
+Ukraine's military reported Thursday that Russian forces attempted to storm the Vuhlehirska power station in the Donetsk region, but said “Ukrainian defenders made the enemy resort to fleeing.”
+Ukraine forces on Wednesday struck a key bridge on the Dnieper River for the second time in as many days, apparently trying to loosen Russia’s grip on the southern Kherson region.

 “Russia is prioritizing the capture of critical national infrastructure, such as power plants," the British Defense Ministry said Thursday.
 "However, it is probably also attempting to break through at Vuhlehirska, as part of its efforts to regain momentum on the southern pincer of its advance towards the key cities of Kramatorsk and Sloviansk.”

-Fighting also persists in the Luhansk region, next to Donetsk, but it has not been fully captured by the Russian military, governor Serhiy Haidai said.
+Fighting also persists in the Luhansk region, next to Donetsk, but it has not been fully captured by Russia, governor Serhiy Haidai said.

 In other developments on Thursday:

 — The operator of a major pipeline from Russia to Europe says natural gas has started flowing again after a 10-day shutdown for maintenance.
 But the gas flow was expected to fall well short of full capacity and the outlook was uncertain.
-The Nord Stream 1 pipeline to Germany had been closed since July 11 for annual maintenance work.
+The Nord Stream 1 pipeline to Germany had been closed since July 11 for annual maintenance.
 The pipeline is Germany’s main source of Russian gas.
 German officials had feared that the pipeline might not reopen at all amid growing tensions over Russia’s war in Ukraine.
-Operator Nord Stream AG said that gas was flowing again Thursday morning and its network data showed gas beginning to arrive.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine